otrv4/otrv4/otrv4.md

   * Verify that the profile signature is valid.
   * Verify that the profile is not expired.
-  * If the auth σ is valid, decrypt the DRE message and verify:
+  * If the auth sigma is valid, decrypt the DRE message and verify:
     * that the point `Y` received in the pre-key message is on curve 448.
     * that the `B` DH public key is from the correct group.